phnmnl/container-MetaboliteIDConverter/README.md

 ## Future Developments
 - Enable users to choose the desired output databases from the list of databases available in the CTS WebService
 - Link the metabolites to our Metabolic Network database (available on www.metexplore.fr).
-And in particular the Human Global Reconstruction Recon2 [2]
+And in particular the Human Global Metabolism Reconstruction, Recon2 [2].

 ## Publications
 1. Wohlgemuth G, Haldiya PK, Willighagen E, Kind T, Fiehn O. The Chemical Translation Service—a web-based tool to improve standardization of metabolomic reports.
 Bioinformatics.
 2010;26(20):2647-2648. doi:10.1093/bioinformatics/btq476.